 Portfolio Partner Profile

-VisionFund International, World Vision’s microfinance subsidiary, has been improving the lives of children in the developing world for over 18 years.
-By offering small loans and other financial services, clients develop successful businesses, enabling their children to grow up healthy and educated.
-In FY2021, VisionFund International’s network of microfinance institutions provided loans to one million clients, with nearly three-quarters of these going to women and over a third to clients actively involved in farming.
-Repayment rates were 97%.
-Also, in FY2021, 4.3 million children were positively impacted through its MFI network located across 28 countries in Africa, Asia, Eastern Europe, and Latin America.
+VisionFund International, World Vision’s microfinance subsidiary, has continued to improve the lives of children in the developing world for 20 years.
+By offering small loans and other financial services, clients develop successful businesses and are more resilient, enabling their children to grow up healthy and educated In FY2022, VisionFund International’s network of microfinance institutions provided loans to one million clients, with nearly 70% of loans going to women.
+In addition, 65% of the clients reside in rural areas and repayment rates were 98%.
+In FY2022, 4.7 million children were positively impacted through its MFI network located across 28 countries in Africa, Asia, Eastern Europe, and Latin America.

 Featured Impact Story